-It is the strategic group which has identified six key priority areas for action on climate change, one of which is 'A Secure Local and Renewable Energy Supply.'
+It is the strategic group which has found six priority areas for action on climate change, one of which is ‘A Secure Local and Renewable Energy Supply.’

 At the core of this priority is partnership working with businesses, communities and the Local Authority Energy Group arm of the Association of Public Service Excellence (APSE) to identify and deliver potential sites for renewable energy schemes.

-Six sites on land we own in the North East Derbyshire and Amber Valley areas were initially identified for potential development as solar farms earlier this year.
+Six sites on land we own in the North East Derbyshire and Amber Valley areas were initially identified for potential development as solar farms.

 Following consultation, five sites – former colliery or underused agricultural land unsuitable for growing crops – were shown to have overall support for ground-mounted solar photovoltaic (PV) panels.